LaneAward Console

 This task-list editor is only active for Team Lead, Foreman, and Manufacturing Contributor accounts.

-Use this workflow when a contributor or team lead forgot to start on time, forgot to pause, or forgot to stop a task at the correct time.
+Use this workflow when a contributor or team lead forgot to start on time, forgot to pause, or forgot to stop a task at the correct time — including when a task was left running overnight.

 1. Open the affected account from the Accounts tab.